davidrhoden/pretendgeolocation/HowToSpoofGeolocation.md

 In the Sensors tab, the first thing you'll see is the Sensor for **Geolocation**.
 That sensor is how Google Chrome knows your location, so you can see the local restaurants and bars and such when you allow Google to know your location.
 This sensor strongly affects the search results you see in Google searches.
 So, if your remember the beginning of this blog post, what we wanted to see is how our New York City client came up in searches that originate in New York City.
 Since we aren't there, here's how we pretend to be.

+We're going to override our real geolocation with a fake one.
+First click the select box that says "No override".
+What we'd like to do is add one of the existing overrides, as seen in the select box.
+But wait: The Big Apple's not in there.
+It's OK, though, we can add it.

+To add a custom geolocation, click the blue "Manage" button.
+That'll open a window where you can enter the latitude and longitude of your chosen location and give it a name.
+Once you have added this location, return to the previous screen (click the 'x' in the upper right corner to close this dialog).

+Now where it says "No override", select your new location.
+I'm using New York City.

+Go back to your Chrome window and do an "Empty Cache and Hard Reload" (click and hold the Refresh icon).
+Now search for something like "fish and chips near me".
+And how about that?
+You get fish and chip shops in New York City.